 Some moments in “The Boss Baby” are not just wise, they are brilliant.
 These moments, and they tend to be frontloaded, offer up a perfect look at just what it’s like to have a baby join a family, of the various changes that have to be made when a baby arrives, of how the baby actually becomes the boss of the house.
 Later in the film, the whole thing just devolves into silliness.
 And, while it’s great to be silly, and largely “The Boss Baby” has silly down, one can’t help but wish for more of those early moments, more of that smart understanding of life with a baby.

 Directed by Tom McGrath, written by Michael McCullers, and based on the book by Marla Frazee, the movie focuses on the uneasy relationship between seven-year-old Tim (Miles Bakshi) and the new baby in the house (Alec Baldwin).
-Enemies at first, Miles soon agrees with the baby’s plan to stop the parents’ company from creating the cutest puppy in the world because cute puppies diminish the amount of love one can have for babies.
+Enemies at first, Tim soon agrees with the baby’s plan to stop the parents’ company from creating the cutest puppy in the world because cute puppies diminish the amount of love one can have for babies.

 Go back and reread that sentence.
 I know it’s a weird one, reread it, I’ll wait right here.